rw-r-r-0644/Wii-U-Firmware-Emulator/README.md

 ### Requirements:
 * A dump of boot1 (boot1.bin, obtainable through "hexFW")
 * A dump of otp (otp.bin) and seeprom (seeprom.bin)
-* A dump of mlc (mlc_work.bin, unneeded for boot1-only debugging)
+* A dump of mlc (mlc.bin, unneeded for boot1-only debugging)
-* A full dump of slc and slccmpt with spare data (obtainable through "WiiU Nand Dumper")
+* A full dump of slc and slccmpt with spare data (slc.bin and slccmpt.bin, obtainable through "WiiU Nand Dumper")
 * Python 3 (tested with 3.6.4)
 * PyCrypto / PyCryptodome (for AES hardware)